 February of 2017, I reconnected with a college friend at a crowded cafe in Greenwich Village.
-Shortly after meeting, we decided to go for a walk, during which I asked for his thoughts on matters that really I could only answer.
-I was considering leaving my research internship and forgoing my plans to return to school, in an effort to build a startup.
+Shortly after meeting, we decided to go for a walk.
+I asked for his thoughts on matters that really I could only answer.
+I was considering leaving my research internship and forgoing my plans to return to school.
+Thereafter, build a startup.

 The decision was hard.
-On one hand I had a sense of security and a path, while on the other hand I had an idea with little understanding on how to execute it and a great deal of uncertainty.
+On one hand I had a sense of security and a path.
+On the other hand, I had an idea with little understanding on how to execute it.
+However, it comes with a great deal of uncertainty.
 Ultimately the idea won.
-The first week after my pivot, I had trouble sleeping because I was anxious about the unknown, and I ended the week throwing darts at all the possibilities.
+The first week after my pivot, I had trouble sleeping.
+I was anxious about the unknown, and I ended the week throwing darts at all the possibilities.

-Fortunately, I’ve grown to work with the uncertainty in more productive ways and have learned to value the adventure it offers.
+Fortunately, I’ve grown to work with the uncertainty in more productive ways.
 And while I have a vision I’m expanding on and goals I’ve put in place, I’ve accepted that nothing is guaranteed.
 Really it’s come down to a mix of faith and self-trust that I’ll find a way to work with whatever happens.

 Of course uncertainty can still be challenging and the prospect of failure can be intimidating.
 The following things have helped me manage it all more gracefully: